If your question

 Copies of correspondence between counsel should not be sent to the court.

-Our regular courtroom is 230 on the north end of the second floor.
-Be sure to check the daily court calendar to verify which courtroom we are using.
+Our regular courtroom is 3.100 on the south end of the third floor.
+Be sure to check the daily court calendar because we sometimes trade courtrooms.

 While the local court rule suggests that all courtesy copies should be delivered through the clerk's office, there are frequently delays in delivery of such courtesy copies.
 E-mail (to email@example.com) or direct delivery to chambers of a courtesy copy of any document filed in paper (including all sealed documents) is greatly appreciated and ensures that the we will receive the intended courtesy copy.
 Electronic filers under CM/ECF can be assured that chambers receives the Notice of Electronic Filing for all unsealed documents and retrieves documents filed and served in that manner within 24-48 hours of filing.

 We do not accept material via fax.
-Please email to email@example.com.
+Please scan, OCR and email to firstname.lastname@example.org.

 Some civil motions will be decided without hearing, unless they are clearly case-dispositive or there is some extraordinary deficiency in the papers submitted.
 At times, a request for further information will issue, with or without a notice of hearing, to ensure the record is complete.
-Courtesy copies of motion papers are greatly appreciated.
+Emailed courtesy copies of sealed motion papers are greatly appreciated.

 If expedited treatment of a motion is desired, counsel should secure consent of counsel to an expedited schedule or move for an expedited schedule, submitting a proposed order for expedited treatment.
 Orders for Expedited Treatment of Motion Sample 1 Sample 2

 In CM/ECF, be sure to specify that the motion seeks to Expedite, as well as seeks the relief sought.
 (Control-click to select all applicable types of relief.)

 Please contact the Case Manager at (801) 524-6150 regarding emergency motions.
 The Case Manager will often direct that all counsel join in a telephone conference at a specified time, and/or may direct that an e-mail summary be provided.